Pipeline Summary

 #SBATCH --time=5-00:00:00

-#SBATCH --mem=2G
+#SBATCH --mem=4G

 #SBATCH --cpus-per-task=1

-#SBATCH --job-name=launch_mod123
+#SBATCH --job-name=launch_nxf_tractor

-#SBATCH --output=nxf_runs/logs/launch_mod123_s5_r2_tr_v01_%a_%j.out
+#SBATCH --output=launch_nxf_tractor_%a_%j.out

 #SBATCH --array=1-22

-# Capture the chromosome number from the SLURM array task ID
+# Capture the chromosome number from the SLURM array task ID.

 chr=${SLURM_ARRAY_TASK_ID}